ykeren6/ada-template-website/index.md

 With this analysis of the Wikispeedia dataset, we were able to conclude that:

-- users usually go ... when they backtrack
+- Users usually go back to well connected hubs when they backtrack
-- an experienced Wikispeedia user ...
+- An experienced Wikispeedia user tends to backtrack more than inexperienced users
-- the average Wikispeedia user backatracks more when it comes to subjects like science
+- Some combinations of categories of articles tend to cause more backtracking than others
-- backatracking has little effect on overall success in the game
+- Backatracking has little effect on overall success in the game
 - Counterintuitively, more backtracking is linked to lower difficulty ratings.

 These all lead us to conclude that backtracking will not affect your game negatively.
 You may actually find your games easier if you allow yourself to backtrack and it will not make you more likely to fail.